What is Diocesan Council?

 What does it do and how often does it do it?

 Since the most representative expression of the Diocese of Maine meets only once a year at Diocesan Convention to make decisions about elected offices, the annual budget and resolutions, Diocesan Council serves as "the convention between conventions."
 It generally meets four times a year.
 At its September meeting considers and approves a draft budget for the upcoming year for Convention to consider in October.
 It may also form task force and study groups to do the work of the Diocese.
-It makes mid-year budget adjustments, and, for the first time in 2011, evaluated proposals for new ministry initiatives.
+It makes mid-year budget adjustments, and evaluates proposals for new ministry initiatives.

 How does one come to serve on Diocesan Council?
 The Area representatives to Diocesan Council are elected for staggered two-year terms each fall.
-In 2016, Diocesan Council elections took place at convention in Portland on October 22nd.
-Council member may serve for up to six years or three full terms.
+A council member may serve for up to six years or three full terms.

 The Official Stuff: What our Canons have to say about Diocesan Council:

 Of the Diocesan Council